Coordination Chemistry (Inorganic Chemistry 2)

 Overall Course Objectives

-To give insight into modern coordination chemistry, with focus on understanding metals in biological systems, organometallic catalysis and solid state materials with optical or magnetic properties.
+To give insight into modern coordination chemistry, with focus on understanding molecular coordination chemistry, organometallic catalysis and solid state materials with optical or magnetic properties.
 The course will develop a general chemical understanding based on electronic structure and the periodic table of elements.
 The interplay between theory and experiment is in focus.

 See course description in Danish